-What is a Flac file?
+What is a FLAC format?
 Can I listen to it on my

 We're glad you asked.

-If you have an MP3 player, chances are good
+If you have a MP3 player, chances are good

 that you have heard of FLAC files.
 FLAC files are audio files, as are MP3 files, but what makes FLAC files

 audio source.
 The file is compressed but retains all of the original quality and not any piece of quality is lost.

 Because of its high quality, FLAC files are

 very popular.
-Do you need a FLAC converter?
-Some MP3 players and similar electronic support FLAC
+Some MP3 players and similar electronic devices support FLAC

 files, so you’ll be able to load them and play them as if they were MP3 files.
 However, if your file cannot be

-opened by the program or device you have, it’s easy to convert it.
+opened by the program or device you have, you need to convert it.

 A FLAC converter can easily change your FLAC

-file to MP3, M4A, MP4, or WAV files, among others.
+file to MP3, M4A, or WAV files, among others.
 FLAC is

 an open, free format, which makes it easily accessible.
 Since it is lossless, you will preserve all of your data by